-Product page optimisation is an oft-overlooked area of retail SEO.
-The key objection I tend to encounter is that there’s just so many pages, people struggle to know where to start.
-This is a counter-productive objection; your product pages are the sole drivers of revenue on your e-commerce site and should therefore command a significant portion of your attention.
+Product page optimisation is an oft-overlooked area of Ecommerce SEO.
+The key objection I tend to encounter is that there are just so many pages, people struggle to know where to start.
+This is a counter-productive objection; your product pages are the sole drivers of revenue on your e-commerce site and should, therefore, command a significant portion of your attention.

 Individually optimising your product pages does require a considered approach, often URL by URL.
 If you’re successful, you should find you’ve improved your top product sales by a meaningful percentage.
 That’s a good goal.

 As part of a series on retail and product level optimisation, we’re going to be looking at product page driven site architecture, making product content more appealing, mobile product page UX and features that aid product page conversion.

 Today, we’ll start with our favourite subject, organic search.
 Here are a few, sometimes overlooked tips for your product page SEO strategy.

 Duplicate content and cannibalisation, where two or more pages conflict with each other for rankings for similar keywords, is a mortal enemy to SEO performance.

 Even the best optimised sites have a little cannibalisation, but the majority of sites we see are usually in a bad way.
 At an enterprise level, it can easily be in the millions of pages.